Forever 21’s Fade Should Worry More than Just Fast-Fashion

 Looks Matter, Especially In Stores

 “It hurts your brain to go in there.
-It’s like being in someone’s closet,” Gabriella Santaniello, founder of retail consulting firm A Line Partners, recently told Bloomberg.
+It’s like being in someone’s closet,” Gabriella Santaniello, founder of retail consulting firm A Line Partners, told Bloomberg.

 Back in the day, Forever 21’s greatest strength was undoubtedly its ability to mass-produce on-trend products and fast.
 Now, with $80 million of inventory tied-up in old stores, it’s become one of their most significant weaknesses, clogging up stores and turning away shoppers who are in the market for more than just steep discounts.

 “Store standards have… been sliding and consumer ratings for the quality of displays, merchandise, and the amount of inspiration in shops have dipped considerably over the past year,” Neil Saunders, GlobalData Retail Managing Director, recently told Retail Dive.
 “In an era when it has become very easy to buy online, Forever 21 has not taken care of its physical assets and the profitability of its estate has suffered.”